Support

 Entries

-The number of times a student may enter the U.S. on the J-1 Visa is indicated under the heading “Entries.”
+The number of times a student may enter the U.S. on the J-1 Visa is indicated under the heading “Entries”.
 You will find either a number or the letter “M” under this heading.
 If you find a number, this means the student is only allowed to enter the U.S. that many times between the Issue Date and the Expiry Date on the visa.
-Because he or she is already in the U.S., one allotted entry has been used.
+Because they are already in the U.S., one allotted entry has been used.
 If the student has an “M” under Entries this indicates a multiple entry.
-This means the student can leave and reenter the U.S. as many times as he or she wants, but the last re-entry must be before the visa Expiry Date or before the end date of their DS-2019 Form, whichever is earlier.
+This means the student can leave and reenter the U.S. as many times as they want, but the last re-entry must be before the visa Expiry Date or before the end date of their DS-2019 Form, whichever is earlier.

 Important: